Worship, Life & Witness

 All of us who associate ourselves with a Quaker Meeting are called into ministry.
 We have the right and the responsibility to contribute as we are called and able, to the Meeting for Worship, to the decision-making and activity of our local and wider groups, to Friends' work and witness in the world, and to being part of a community of faith and fellowship.

 2.2.1 The nature of membership

 Application for membership and continuation in membership of the Religious Society of Friends is a declaration by individuals that their experience of Friends and their practices have led them to feel at home, and to accept Friends' way of seeking for the light as appropriate for them.
 It shows a willingness to seek for a life under inner guidance, a wish to be publicly associated with and committed to the Society, and an acceptance of the responsibilities and the disciplines of corporate religious life.
-Acceptance by the Society of an application for membership is a recognition of this commitment, and a declaration of welcome and continuing support for the member.
-(See applying for membership in Section5)

 2.2.2 Responsibilities of membership

 - Members are called on to attend Meeting for Worship regularly, not only for their own benefit and as a way of spiritual growth, but also for the contribution their presence makes to the life of the Meeting.

 - Members are in broad agreement with Friends' faith and practice as expressed in our religious and social testimonies and endeavour to embody it in their lives.